Reblexis/german-teacher/Documentation/developer_documentation.md

 - `snake_case` for files
 - `CamelCase` for folders

+## Data ##
+The project contains also a data folder which can be placed anywhere in the computer (currently placed in the project, however normally it would be installed separately).
+It's composed of bigger files and saves.
+The data folder contains the following files:
+- API files (Data/API): these files are necessary for communication with one of the two APIs used in the project (PONS).
+- Datasets (Data/Datasets): word lists that were used to generate dictionary for the project (Raw folder) as well as the dictionary (Cleaned folder).
+- Statistics: doesn't contain anything by default but is used to save statistics of the user.

 ### Web app ###
 The web app can be found in the 'Interface' folder and is composed of the following files:
 - main_menu.html : the only html file of the app it contains all static elements of the app